Symphony PLUS Initiation program card for Symphony breast pump

 Symphony PLUS Initiation program card – designed to mimic the natural sucking pattern of a term born infant

-The Symphony with its 2-Phase Expression technology mimics the term born infant's sucking pattern during established lactation to optimise milk output and maintain a strong milk supply.
+The Symphony with its 2-Phase Expression technology mimics the term born infant's sucking pattern during established lactation to optimize milk output and maintain a strong milk supply.

 Benefits of the Symphony PLUS program card

-- The Symphony breast pump with its research-based programs has been developed specifically to support mothers throughout their lactation journey: to initiate, build and maintain adequate milk production.
+- The Symphony breast pump with its research-based programs has been developed specifically to support moms throughout their lactation journey: to initiate, build and maintain adequate milk production.